rockettheme/docs/Docs/magento/start/dashboard.md

 #### Last 5 Search Terms

 This list includes the five most recently used search terms in your store.
-It's useful for discovering trends and timely needs your customers are searching for a product to solve.
+It is useful for discovering trends and timely needs your customers are searching for a product to solve.

 #### Top 5 Search Terms

 This is a list of the five most frequently searched terms in your store.
-It's a great way to determine what the majority of your customers are looking for when they first visit your site.
+It is a great way to determine what the majority of your customers are looking for when they first visit your site.

 #### Graphs